tsoding/porth/README.md

 $ ./test.py record
 ```

-The [./examples/](./examples/) contains programs that are ment for showcasing the language rather then testing it, but we still can them for testing just like the stuff in [./tests/](./tests/):
+The [./examples/](./examples/) folder contains programs that are ment for showcasing the language rather then testing it, but we still can use them for testing just like the stuff in the [./tests/](./tests/) folder:

 ```console
 $ ./test.py -f ./examples/